Print| Email

 After a licensing agreement has been secured, it is important to ensure that your patent is maintained in force by paying any required maintenance fees as they come due.
 Failure to maintain your patent could result in termination of your licensing agreement.
 It may also be necessary to monitor whether your patent is being infringed, as enforcing the patent against infringers may continue to be your responsibility as a condition of the licence.
 Ensuring that your patent is not being infringed protects the value of your patent rights to your licensees and ensures that the licensing relationship continues to result in ongoing profits for both sides.

-If you would like to discuss options for licensing your patent, please do not hesitate to contact us for a complimentary and confidential telephone appointment with a member of our team.
+If you would like to discuss options for licensing your patent or patent application, please do not hesitate to contact us for a complimentary and confidential telephone appointment with a member of our team.